simonmcmanus/livedocs/README.md

 middleware is used the request can also be rejected serverside if the value is missing.

-#### description
+#### Description

 The description that will appear in the testing harness.
+This field supports Markdown.

 ####type